xiaq/coffee-script/UPDATING.md

 git push --tags
 ```

-1. Finally, publish to npm:
+1. Finally, publish to npm.
+It's usually worth cloning out a fresh
+copy from github, and then running:
 ```sh
 npm publish
 ```